SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 ### Exploring Open Voice Capabilities

-In our benchmarking efforts, we discovered that OpenVoice can be executed on any GPU available on Salad Cloud, including those with lower memory capacities.
+In our benchmarking efforts, we discovered that OpenVoice can be executed on any GPU available on SaladCloud , including those with lower memory capacities.
 However, when it comes to voice cloning, there is an exception; it cannot be run on 40x series GPUs due to current driver/library incompatibilities, which are expected to be resolved soon.

 Based on our analysis, the RTX 2070 emerges as the best choice for balancing cost and performance.
-Our benchmarks reveal that when using the RTX 2070 on Salad Cloud GPUs, OpenVoice can process an impressive 4 million words per dollar for text-to-speech plus cloning, and over 6 million words per dollar for text-to-speech alone, making it an efficient and economical option for voice synthesis and cloning tasks.
+Our benchmarks reveal that when using the RTX 2070 on SaladCloud GPUs, OpenVoice can process an impressive 4 million words per dollar for text-to-speech plus cloning, and over 6 million words per dollar for text-to-speech alone, making it an efficient and economical option for voice synthesis and cloning tasks.
 You can check our benchmark here:
 [https://blog.salad.com/openvoice/](https://blog.salad.com/openvoice/)

-## Project Overview: TTS and Voice Cloning using Open Voice and Salad Cloud
+## Project Overview: TTS and Voice Cloning using Open Voice and SaladCloud

 In this project, our aim is to deploy an open voice solution that offers the flexibility to choose between transferring text to speech and adding narrator’s voice tone.
 This solution will be deployed as an API.